Biographical notes – 1920-1929.

 [Top right] “A Corner of Mrs. Swynnerton’s studio in Fulham Road / The new A.R.A. is the first woman since the foundation of the Royal Academy – the first woman, in fact, to be elected, the other two women members, Angelica Kauffman and Mary Moser, being foundation members over a century ago.
 At Mrs. Swynnerton’s studio are many fine examples of her distinguished and virile art.

 [Bottom left] “A Study of a Child [New-risen Hope] by Mrs. Swynnerton / Pictures by Mrs. Swynnerton have been exhibited at the Academy for many years.
-One of them, the “Dryads,” [error as in original article, correct spelling Oreads] was recently presented to the nation by Mr. J. Sargent, R.A.”
+One of them, the “Dryads,” [i.e., The Oreades] was recently presented to the nation by Mr. J. Sargent, R.A.”

 [Bottom right] “Pictures taken exclusively for The Sphere by Vandyk* / Mrs. Annie L. Swynnerton, the First Elected Woman A.R.A. / The new A.R.A. is in her seventy-eighth year.
 She is the daughter of a Manchester lawyer, and learned the technique of her art in Manchester and at Rome.” [*Carl Vandyk, 1851-1931, a German-born, London photographer of royalty and society, as well as being the owner of four hotels.]